It's Like This, Cat: Expedition by Ferry

 Dave and Mary continue their Columbus Day date together by riding their bikes to catch the Staten Island ferry.
 They have lunch at a delicatessen and visit the zoo.

 Dollars and Cats

 Tom and Kate join Dave and his parents for Thanksgiving dinner.
-Afterwards, Kate receives a telegram that her estranged, hermetic wealthy brother has just died.
+Afterwards, Kate receives a telegram saying that her estranged, hermetic, wealthy brother has just died.

 Fortune

-The prospect of inheriting her brother's fortune, and the media attention that ensues, overwhelm Kate.
+The prospect of gaining her brother's fortune, and the media attention that ensues, overwhelm Kate.
 A kitten meets a grisly end under the foot of a careless news photographer, and Dave's family ends up adopting two of Kate's other kittens.

 Telephone Numbers

 Dave receives an unexpected phone call from Mary, who was shopping at Macy's and missed a rendezvous with her mother, and now does not have enough money to get back home.
 Dave brings her home for dinner.
 It is then that he realizes that she had looked up his number weeks before.